Who are Cancer Survivors?

 When transitioning back to the workforce it is important to realize that choosing when and how to discuss a diagnosis is a personal decision.
 You may want to try to anticipate questions from coworkers both during and after treatment and decide in advance how you want to answer.

-Copyright 2018 Genesis Cancer Center ® All rights reserved
+Copyright 2020 Genesis Cancer Center ® A Division of American Oncology Partners, P.A.
+All rights reserved